Busch Gardens Tampa Bay: Pantopia

 A section originally themed after the malls and bazaars of Africa that opened up in May 1980 as Timbuktu.
-The Phoenix, an Intamin Looping Starship was built in 1984, and removed in 2018.
-It was replaced by Phoenix Rising, the first Bolliger & Mabillard Family Inverted Coaster to open in the United States.
-Sand Serpent (formerly operating at Busch Gardens Williamsburg as Wild Izzy, later Wild Maus, then Cheetah Chase' when moved to Florida), was a Mack Rides Wilde Maus that opened in Florida in 2004 and closed in 2023.
+The Phoenix, an Intamin Looping Starship, was built in 1984 and closed in 2018.
+It was removed in December 2022 and then replaced by Phoenix Rising, the first Bolliger & Mabillard Family Inverted Coaster to open in the United States.
+Sand Serpent (formerly operating at Busch Gardens Williamsburg as Wild Izzy, later Wild Maus, then Cheetah Chase when moved to Florida), was a Mack Rides Wilde Maus that opened in Florida in 2004 and closed in 2023.
 The section was renovated in 2003.
 Elements added during this facelift included the enclosing of the Timbuktu Theater, which replaced the park's Dolphin Theater with an indoor 4-D movie theater.
 The dolphins retired to other locations.
-The 4-D theater premiered with "R.L Stine's Haunted Lighthouse" film in 2003, followed by "Pirates 4-D" in 2006 and "Sesame Street Presents: Lights!
+The 4-D theater premiered with the "R.L.
+Stine's Haunted Lighthouse" film in 2003, followed by "Pirates 4-D" in 2006 and "Sesame Street Presents: Lights!
 Camera!
 Imagination!" in 2010.
 In 2004, Das Festhaus was transformed into the Desert Grill.
 In September 2014, Falcon's Fury, a 335-foot Intamin Sky Jump, opened.
 Replacing the former Sandstorm orbiter flat ride.
 This section of the park was re-themed to Pantopia alongside the opening of Falcon's Fury.